-As you look ahead to the new year, is upgrading your hospital’s patient care technology on your list of goals for 2018?
+Is upgrading your hospital’s patient care technology on your list of goals for the year?
 If so, you may be faced with a dizzying array of options when you sit down to evaluate the best technologies to implement into your facility.

 Alarm fatigue can lead to medical errors and an unsafe hospital culture, according to a recent medical informatics study.
 But that’s not all: A less considered, but still valid pain point of unremitting and useless clinical alerts, is an overworked, dissatisfied staff.

 As one of the nation’s leading cities for healthcare and technology jobs, Nashville is a hotbed for healthcare technology innovation and expertise, but that reputation didn’t evolve overnight.
 Nashville’s fast-growing healthcare technology scene is the culmination of decades of hard work and focused efforts by tech entrepreneurs like our own CEO David Condra.

 With the healthcare industry rapidly shifting from fee-for-service to a pay-for-performance model and consumers becoming more invested in their healthcare choices, creating value has become a top priority for hospital leaders.